tidev/titanium-docs/docs/api/titanium/network/bonjourservice.md

 ## Overview

-You can obtain a `BonjourService` instance by calling [createBonjourService](Titanium.Network.createBonjourService) or from the `service` list from a [BonjourBrowser](Titanium.Network.BonjourBrowser)
+You can obtain a `BonjourService` instance by calling <Titanium.Network.createBonjourService> or from the `service` list from a [BonjourBrowser](Titanium.Network.BonjourBrowser)
 `updatedservices` event.